materialsproject/fireworks/docs/workflow_tutorial.rst

     rm fw.json hamlet.txt

 .. note:: In general, we do not recommend running ``rocket_launcher_run.py singleshot`` multiple times in the same directory, because the ``fw.json`` file gets overwritten.
-Instead, the ``rocket_launcher_run.py rapidfire`` option is recommended, along with defining appropriate data dependencies between your jobs (rapidfire changes directories, meaning you can't trivially access the same ``hamlet.txt`` file in both FireWorks).
+We are running in the same directory for this example so that that both FireWorks can access ``hamlet.txt``.
+In a later tutorial we will cover how to properly pass files between FireWorks in a workflow.